inconshreveable/log15/README.md

 ```

 ## Breaking API Changes
-The API of the master branch of log15 should always be considered unstable.
-If you want to rely on a stable API,
+The following commits broke API stability.
+This reference is intended to help you understand the consequences of updating to a newer version
-you must vendor the library.
+of log15.

 - 57a084d014d4150152b19e4e531399a7145d1540 - Added a `Get()` method to the `Logger` interface to retrieve the current handler
 - 93404652ee366648fa622b64d1e2b67d75a3094a - `Record` field `Call` changed to `stack.Call` with switch to `github.com/go-stack/stack`